aifimmunology/MOCHA/README.md

 # <a name="library"></a> Install package and load library

-To install library, simply run the following lines of code to install,
+To install library, simply run the following lines of code to install either from source

     install.packages("scMACS_0.1.0.tar.gz", repos = NULL, type ="source")
     library("scMACS")

-Or to install from GitHub,
+or directly from GitHub,

     devtools::install_github("aifimmunology/scMACS")
     library("scMACS")